hlian/three/README.md

 <b>developer diary</b>

-  • not using UINavigationController is the best thing you can do for your interior life, stress-wise
+  • Not using UINavigationController is the best thing you can do for your interior life, stress-wise

-  • why did nobody tell me that UIControl was my friend and yours
+  • Why did nobody tell me that UIControl was my friend and yours

+  • Everybody should be using Fastlane

+  • Everybody should be using Carthage

+  • SQLite.swift is fun and friendly (Core
+    Data is a drunk dude who follows you home)
 </pre>